NathanJColbert/CharacterBot/README.md

 ## Description

 Making a reactive AI ChatBot in voice calls on discord.
 The build environment is MSYS2 MINGW64.
-I build using cmake.
+Built using cmake.

 ## Table of Contents